-Retulp wants to help reduce plastic waste in nature and the oceans significantly.
-The plastic soup is still growing.
-We believe that the first step is to try cutting back on the amount of plastic we use.
+Retulp wants to ensure that plastic waste in nature and in the oceans is greatly reduced.
+After all, the plastic soup is still expanding.
+We believe that the first step is to make sure that less plastic is thrown away.
 Prevention is even better than recycling!

-There is more and more plastic waste floating in our oceans.
-The so-called 'plastic soup’.
-Due to weathering, sunlight and waves, this plastic breaks into little pieces.
+In our oceans and seas, more and more plastic waste is floating.
+The so-called 'plastic soup'.
+Weathering, sunlight and wave action cause this plastic to fall apart into small pieces.
 This leads to serious pollution.
-The oceans represent 72% of the earth's surface and they are our main suppliers of oxygen.
-For more than half of the population, the ocean is their primary food source.
+The oceans cover 72% of the earth's surface and are our main oxygen suppliers.
+For more than half of the world's population, the ocean is the main source of food.

-Plastic doesn’t decompose biologically.
-Plastic also releases toxic substances.
-All kinds of animals that live in or feed on the ocean, even the little plankton, will think the plastic waste and microplastics are food.
-For them, this is fatal.
-This toxic waste often finds its way into our food chain.
-The majority of this contamination comes from the land.
-Plastic waste that does not end up in a waste management system, for example, because it wasn’t thrown in the trash, finds its way to the sea via the rivers and other waterways.
+Plastic does not decompose by biological means.
+Toxic substances are also released from plastic.
+All kinds of animals that live in or off the sea, even the tiny plankton, mistake plastic waste and microplastics for food.
+This is deadly for them.
+The often toxic waste also penetrates our food chain.
+The vast majority of this pollution comes from the land.
+Plastic waste that does not enter a waste management system, for example because it has not been thrown into a bin, finds its way to the sea through rivers and other waterways.
 Plastic waste on land is also very harmful to animals and nature.

-- About 80% of the waste that floats in our seas and oceans comes from the land.
+- About 80% of the waste floating around in seas and oceans comes from land.

-- Gigantic amounts of plastic disappear into the oceans through streets, ditches, rivers and the sea on a daily basis..
+- Every day, gigantic amounts of plastic disappear into the oceans through streets, ditches, rivers and the sea.

-- Worldwide, only 1% of this plastic is recycled.
+- Worldwide, only 1% of all this plastic is recycled.

-- About 50% of the plastic is thrown away right after it is used.
+- About 50% of all plastic is thrown away immediately after use.

-- A lot of litter is found in parking lots, roadsides and pathways and recreational areas.
+- A lot of litter can be found in parking lots, on the roadsides along highways and in recreational areas.

-- Young people, road users and leisure groups are the major polluters.
+- Young people, road users and recreational users are major polluters.

-- About 36% of all fish that we consume contains plastic.
+- Some 36% of all consumer fish contain plastic.

-The plastic water bottle is an important polluter.
+The plastic water bottle is a major environmental pollutant.

-In addition to reuse, we want to encourage the use of tap water as a healthy, cheap and environmentally friendly alternative to water packaged in plastic (single-use) bottles.
-Tap water in the Netherlands is the cheapest way to quench your thirst and it’s incredibly healthy.
-Dutch drinking water companies supply premium quality tap water.
-When we use more tap water instead of bottled water, transporting plastic water bottles from one country to other countries becomes unnecessary.
-When we all drink more tap water instead of bottled water, this prevents the use of hundreds of indisposable plastic water bottles a day.
+Besides reuse, we want to encourage the use of tap water as a healthy, economical and environmentally friendly alternative to water packaged in plastic (disposable) bottles.
+Tap water is the cheapest thirst-quencher in the Netherlands and very healthy.
+The Dutch drinking water companies supply tap water of superior quality.
+When we make more use of tap water instead of bottled water, moving plastic water bottles from one country to other countries becomes unnecessary.
+When we all drink more tap water instead of bottled water, it saves an unnecessary accumulation of hundreds of disposable plastic water bottles every day.